team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Customize-Your-AI-Generation.md

                     "documentation": ""
                 },
                 {
-                    "question": "Is this code written well?  if so Why?", "title": "Quality of Code",
+                    "question": "Is this code written well?
+If so why?", "title": "Quality of Code",
                     "documentation": ""
                 }